 It's quite common to grow yarrow from seed.
 This gives you the chance to try different cultivars without spending much money by purchasing seed packets.
 Select the seeds early so you can start them indoors some six to eight weeks before the average or projected date of the final spring frost.

-To plant the seeds, use seedling pots and fill them with regular potting soil.
-Moisten the soil before you plant.
+To sow the seeds, use seedling pots and fill them with regular potting mix or seed-starting mix.
+Moisten the medium before you sow the seeds.
 Scatter the seeds on the top of the soil and then press them in very lightly.
 Sowing them deeply will probably prevent them from germinating.

 When the last frost date is behind you, it's time to transplant these young yarrow seedlings to the garden.
 Space the plants 1 to 2 feet apart to give them room to establish.
 Water the soil well immediately after transplanting and keep it moist until the plants' roots are well-established.
 Once mature, yarrow is drought tolerant and only requires about an inch of rainfall or irrigation a week to keep the plants looking their best during the growing season.